How to Avoid Event Clichés and Build Something Valuable

 That’s why whenever you have a brilliant idea on how to make your event more interesting or “cool,” stop and ask yourself if your idea will actually enrich your guests’ experience or just end up being a silly move that will complicate their experience.

-Giving your attendees the option to personalize some of their experience is a good thing.
+Giving your attendees the option to personalise some of their experience is a good thing.
 However, when taken to an extreme, it might overwhelm your audience.

 Think about the customization of the event program.
 There’s nothing wrong with having attendees choose between two or three different workshops, but things can get ugly when your guests have to create their own schedule and decide between dozens of sessions that are running simultaneously.